 .
 This concept is fundamental in building the foundational skills of handling conditional logic in programming.

-In this article, you will learn how to create a Java program to check whether an alphabet is a vowel or consonant.
-First, delve into implementing this with if-else
+In this article, you will learn how to check whether character is vowel or consonant in java.
+First, delve into implementing this with if-else statements and then using switch-case for a comparison.
+Each method will be accompanied by a detailed example and explanation.

 Start by setting up a Java class and the main method.